vvvvalvalval/scope-capture/doc/Tutorial.md

   ([expr] (sc.api/spy-emit my-spy-opts expr &env &form)) ([opts expr] (sc.api/spy-emit (merge my-spy-opts opts) expr &env &form)))
 ```

+You could also use these customization hooks to integrate `scope-capture` to other tools, e.g IDEs!

 ## Recreating the environment by launching a sub-REPL